Skiing In Control: How to Slow Yourself Down and Tips to Control Speed on Skis

 3. Parallel Turn Adjustments

 Parallel turns are the classic ski turns that you see when you watch experienced skiers come down the hill—ankles and knees bent, leaning forward in their boots, arms up, and torso pointed towards the bottom of the hill.
-During these turns, your skis are in a parallel position from each other and your weight will be on the edges of your skis.
+During a parallel turn, your skis are in a parallel position from each other, your weight will be mostly on the inside edge of your outside ski (or downhill ski if that's easier to visualize), your hips will be leaning into the turn, and you'll use your upper body to counterbalance yourself as you turn.

 Let’s talk about how to utilize these turns to slow yourself down when you have gotten yourself going a bit too fast.
 The best way to do this is to adjust the turn length and turn shape, as well as the direction of your torso.
-If you want to slow down, point your skis and torso less towards the bottom of the hill and more perpendicular to the hill.
+If you want to slow down, point your skis and torso perpendicular to the hill and not toward the bottom of the hill.
 Make your turns a bit longer as well so you are traversing further across the mountain.
-Once you have slowed down enough, re-angle your body and skis towards the bottom of the hill again and carry on!
+Once you have slowed down enough, re-angle your body and skis toward the bottom of the hill again, and carry on!
+Tight turns make you go a bit faster, whereas long turns with more of an arc will make you go slower.

-(Making a quick, parallel turn while digging your edges in will bring you to a complete stop, called a hockey stop!)
+(Making a quick, parallel turn while digging your edges in will bring you to a complete stop, called a hockey stop or parallel stop!)

 Disclaimer: make sure on this type of turn in particular that you are paying attention to other people on the slopes, making huge, wide turns in a crowded area can put you and other skiers in danger, so just make sure you are checking uphill to make sure the coast is clear before making your way across the slopes!